instrumentisto/rust-incubator/README.md

 Each step has estimated time for being completed.
 If any deeper investigation on step's theme is required for you, then it's on your own.

-Do not hesitate to ask your lead/reviewer with questions, however you won't receive a concrete answer, but rather a direction for investigation.
-Lead/reviewer is the one who asks questions about everything here and demands a concrete answers.
+Do not hesitate to ask your lead with questions, however you won't receive a concrete answer, but rather a direction for investigation.
+Lead is the one who asks questions about everything here and demands a concrete answers.

 - [ ] [0.
-Become familiar with Rust basics][Step 0]
+Become familiar with Rust basics][Step 0] (3 days)
 - [ ] [1.
 Key concepts][Step 1]
     - [ ] [1.1.
 Type safety][Step 1.1]
     - [ ] [1.2. `Rc`/`Weak`: reference counting][Step 1.2]